Amazon API Gateway – Build and Run Scalable Application Backends

 I mentioned API keys earlier.
 If you want to allow third parties (customers, developers, or integration partners) to access your API on a controlled basis, you can create API keys and mandate that they be used to call your API.
 This function is designed for metering usage; you should use one of the AWS authentication options (or OAuth) to control access to your APIs.

-The Amazon API Gateway is available today in the US East (Northern Virginia), US West (Oregon), and EU (Ireland) regions and you can start using it today.
+The Amazon API Gateway is available today in the US East (N. Virginia), US West (Oregon), and Europe (Ireland) regions and you can start using it today.

 The pricing model is simple.
 You pay for calls to the API and for outbound data transfer (the information returned by your APIs).
 Caching is priced separately, and the price is depending on the size of the cache that you configure.